jamiedouglass/LanguageWorkbench/README.md

 ----------------

 Issues with Language of Languages can be reported to [issues](https://github.com/jamiedouglass/LanguageOfLanguages/issues).
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for further details.
+Please refer to [Contributing to LoLs](https://github.com/jamiedouglass/LanguageOfLanguages/wiki/Contributing-to-LoLs) for further details.

 Developing Language of languages (LoLs)
 ---------------------------------------

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for further details.
+Please refer to [Contributing to LoLs](https://github.com/jamiedouglass/LanguageOfLanguages/wiki/Contributing-to-LoLs) for further details.
 It explains the LoLs development setup and how to contribute.